 The curriculum in social studies is designed to provide a coordinated and well-articulated K-12 program.
 At the senior high school, a well-balanced program has been designed to provide students with a varied and exciting experience in the study of the social sciences.
 The World History, United States History 1 and United States History 2 courses are required for all students.
 In addition, there are opportunities in grades 9 through 12 for selecting courses from among a variety of electives.
 Courses have been designed to promote an awareness of the historical, political, social and economic development of human achievement, beliefs, cultures and experiences so that students can become informed and concerned citizens.
 The social studies courses required to meet state graduation standards include the state mandated core course proficiencies.
-In addition, the Social Studies Department at West Orange High School offers opportunities for students to become part of 2 small learning communities.
-Please refer to pages 19 & 20.
+In addition, the Social Studies Department at West Orange High School offers opportunities for students to become part of two special programs.